Terpz710/LumberJack/README.md

 # Features

 * Currently only obtainable wood are supported.
-(Oak, Birch, Spruce, Acacia and Dark Oak)
+(Oak, Birch, Spruce, Acacia, Jungle and Dark Oak)
 * All axe types are supported
 * Theres a chance of 10% for the event to occur